 - The western growth corridor from Tawa to Levin, with a heavy focus on Urban Renewal Areas closer to Wellington City from south of Tawa to central Porirua.
 It also has sizeable Future Urban Areas in Porirua, the Kāpiti Coast and Levin, of which some need further exploration. - The eastern growth corridor from the lower Hutt Valley to Masterton, with almost all housing growth from Urban Renewal Areas in the Hutt Valley.
-There are both Urban Renewal Area and Future Urban Area developments in Wairarapa. - The LGWM corridor is all Urban Renewal Area development.
+There are both Urban Renewal Area and Future Urban Area developments in Wairarapa.
+Just over one third of the growth in this corridor is expected to be in the Wairarapa. - The LGWM corridor is all Urban Renewal Area development.

-The highlighted 'yellow' west-east corridors are possible new/strengthened corridors that could deliver housing, resilience and improved multi-modal access to economic and social opportunities for the region.
+The highlighted 'yellow' west-east corridors are possible new/ strengthened corridors that could deliver housing, resilience and improved multi-modal access to economic and social opportunities for the region.
 For instance, if corridors of this kind were established, you could live in Tītahi Bay and travel by frequent public transport to your work in Upper Hutt along a west-east housing and transport corridor.